Corsica: Politics

-There are several groups and two nationalist parties (the autonomist Femu a Corsica and the separatist Corsica Libera) active on the island calling for some degree of Corsican autonomy from France or even full independence.
-Generally speaking, regionalist proposals focus on the promotion of the Corsican language, more power for local governments, and some exemptions from national taxes in addition to those already applying to Corsica.

 The French government is opposed to full independence but has at times shown support for some level of autonomy.
 There is support on the island for proposals for greater autonomy, but polls show that a large majority of Corsicans are opposed to full independence.

 In 1972, the Italian company Montedison dumped toxic waste off the Corsican coast, creating what looked like red mud in waters around the island with the poisoning of the sea, the most visible effects being cetaceans found dead on the shores.
 At that time the Corsican people felt that the French government did not support them.
 To stop the poisoning, one ship carrying toxic waste from Italy was bombed.

-Nationalist organisations started to seek money, using tactics similar to those of the Mafia, to fund violence.
-Some groups that claim to support Corsican independence, such as the National Liberation Front of Corsica, have carried out a violent campaign since the 1970s that includes bombings and assassinations, usually targeting buildings and officials representing the French government or Corsicans themselves for political reasons.
-A war between two rival independence groups led to several deaths in the 1990s.
-The peaceful occupation of a pied-noir vineyard in Aléria in 1975 marked a turning point when the French government responded with overwhelming force, generating sympathy for the independence groups among the Corsican population.
+Some Nationalist groups that claim to support Corsican independence, such as the National Liberation Front of Corsica, have carried out a violent campaign since the 1970s that includes bombings and assassinations, usually targeting buildings and officials representing the French government or Corsicans themselves for political reasons.